bomatson/accountable/_posts/howard/2018-04-15-howard-goals-week-commencing-16-apr-2018.md

 1. Complete 5x framing questions to turn awareness into leads.
 Map these to 5 personas, produce a pitch email for each (Leap 1) *early week layup*

+75% complete, needs better framing

 2. Ship 1 blog post relating to my consulting focus area.
 Share with 3 media publications and 3 prospects (Leap 1) *early week field goal*

+50%: skeleton done but this is an important one to get right

 3. Complete 2 x Rails tutorials (SuperHi / Podia), 5x exercises on Udemy (Leap 2)

+0%, although did some small Fondo bits to keep my hand in

 4. Get clarity from clients on SBS and Thrive projects so I can manage time and budget accordingly (Leap 1)

+90% - some clarity still needed but much better now

 5. Build Fondo so it’s better than Accountable, get 1 person to test and feed back (Leap 2) *3 pointer!*

+25% - close but still bugs!